nexus-devs/docker/app/dev/README.md

 adjust docker-compose files accordingly.

 ### Configuration
-The configuration of individual nodes is done directly through the Nexus-Stats repo's [config files](https://github.com/nexus-devs/nexus-stats/tree/development/config/cubic).
+The configuration of individual nodes is done directly through the NexusHub repo's [config files](https://github.com/nexus-devs/nexus-stats/tree/development/config/cubic).
 Generally, there are no differences besides different database resolvers and RSA keys.